Ten Natural Options that May Help Treat Overactive Bladder

-An overactive bladder can cause a very embarrassing situation, especially when you keep in mind that a leak can happen with something as small as a cough, sneeze, laugh, or a sudden movement.
+An overactive bladder can cause very embarrassing situations, especially when you keep in mind that a leak can happen with something as small as a cough, sneeze, laugh, or a sudden movement.

-1. Monitoring Amount of Liquids
+1. Monitoring amount of liquids

-This is like a food diary that you use to keep track of what you eat when you are on a diet, but in this case it monitors how many liquids you drink a day.
+This is like a food diary that you use to keep track of what you eat when you are on a diet but, in this case, it monitors how many liquids you drink a day.

-3. Training Your Bladder
+3. Training your bladder

-4. Buchu Plant
+4. Buchu plant

-5. Absorbent Pads
+5. Absorbent pads

 Besides being a somewhat provisional treatment option, you could learn to control your urges by using absorbent pads that you put under your clothes to trap and hide accidental releases.

-6. Saw Palmetto
+6. Saw palmetto

 Medical studies relate saw palmetto‘s (serenoa repens) anti-inflammatory properties with the reduction of urinary urges, especially for men with enlarged prostates.